 Information about the specialty

 Internal Medicine Training is a new programme, replacing Core Medical Training as of August 2019.
 This originally a two-year programme took the place of Specialty Training Years 1 and 2, with Internal Medicine Year 3 being introduced as of August 2021.
-This means that where Trainees would previously have had to complete MRCP(UK) before applying to Specialty Training Year 3, the new 3 year programme means that MRCP(UK) must be completed before applying to Specialty Training Year 4, as of August 2022.
+This means that where Trainees would previously have had to complete MRCP(UK) before applying to Specialty Training Year 3, the new 3 year programme means that MRCP(UK) must be completed before applying to Specialty Training Year 4.

 Internal Medicine Year 1 will be the first step for doctors wishing to train in a physician specialty, following the successful completion of the Foundation programme, creating a solid foundation of professional and generic clinical capabilities.